Protests threaten to become coronavirus ‘super-spreader’ events

 Personal protective equipment “is already in short supply, and we are dealing with an extremely transmissible virus hitting minority communities particularly hard,” he said.
 “I’m concerned about legitimate protesters and their families getting sick.”

 Some violent provocateurs don’t live in the places where protests are happening, so “they could carry the virus into places it hasn’t been before.
-It is a huge risk right now,” added Mr. Strauss, who once served as a director at the White House National Security Council specializing in incident management.
+It is a huge risk right now,” said Mr. Strauss, who once served as a director at the White House National Security Council specializing in incident management.

-The coronavirus was discovered in Wuhan, China, in December and has spread across the globe.
+The coronavirus was discovered in Wuhan, China, in December and has spread around the globe.

 It has infected 1.8 million people in the U.S. and killed more than 104,000.
-Nursing homes have been hit incredibly hard, with federal officials obtaining reports of nearly 26,000 nursing home residents dying from the disease, according to materials prepared for the nation’s governors and provided to the Associated Press.
+Nursing homes have been hit incredibly hard.
+Federal officials have obtained reports of nearly 26,000 nursing home residents dying from COVID-19, according to materials prepared for the nation’s governors and provided to The Associated Press.

-As transmission slows across the country, however, states have slowly begun to open up restaurants, shops and offices to get the economy revving again.
+As transmission slows across the country, however, states have begun to reopen restaurants, shops and offices to get the economy revving again.

 The protests are “another one of these things that we have to balance as a society.
-We’re balancing economics against prevention of transmission — in this case, we’re balancing freedom of speech and freedom to protest against epidemic parameters around the infectious disease,” said Michael Mina, assistant professor of epidemiology at Harvard T.H.
+We’re balancing economics against prevention of transmission.
+In this case, we’re balancing freedom of speech and freedom to protest against epidemic parameters around the infectious disease,” said Michael Mina, assistant professor of epidemiology at Harvard T.H.
 Chan School of Public Health.

-While some of the protesters are wearing face coverings that can slow transmission, many aren’t.
-Asymptomatic people can spread the disease, so they might have it and not know it when they hit the streets.
+Although some of the protesters are wearing face coverings that can slow transmission, many aren’t.
+Asymptomatic people can spread the coronavirus, so they might not know it when they hit the streets.

 “There’s no doubt in my mind that these can become breeding grounds for this virus,” Mr. Mina said.
 “The one benefit is that they tend to be outside.”

-Hopefully, he said, breezes and other outdoor conditions will distribute many viral particles away.
+Hopefully, he said, breezes and other outdoor conditions will distribute many viral particles away from the crowds.

-The New York City Department of Health tweeted tips to reduce the risk of spread of COVID-19, urging those who “plan to protest” to wear a face covering, use hand sanitizer and noise-makers instead of yelling.
+The New York City Department of Health tweeted tips to reduce the risk of spreading COVID-19.
+It urged those who “plan to protest” to wear face coverings, use hand sanitizer and use noise-makers instead of yelling.
 It also advised protesters to stick to small groups and stay at least 6 feet away from other groups.

-Elsewhere, Atlanta Mayor Keisha Lance Bottoms and D.C.
+Atlanta Mayor Keisha Lance Bottoms and D.C.
 Mayor Muriel Bowser told local residents to get tested for the virus after mingling with other protesters.

 “A mass gathering is a mass gathering,” said Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.
 “When people are socially interacting and unable to social distance, shouting, and being sprayed with agents that caused them to cough, it is a simple biological fact the transmission events are going to occur.”